Texlish: Better LaTeX

 Texlish compiles to LaTeX, so it’s compatible with all existing packages, and you can submit to journals, arXiv, etc. as usual.

-Texlish also aims to be 99% LaTeX compatible: you can write/import regular LaTeX, and gradually transition to Texlish’s cleaner syntax at your own pace.
+Texlish aims to be 99% LaTeX compatible: you can write/import regular LaTeX, and gradually transition to Texlish’s cleaner syntax at your own pace.
+We offer some features that are convenient but not strictly LaTeX-compatible, but they can all be turned off if desired, and gradually turned back on as you migrate.

 Try Texlish for your next document, paper, or presentation!